Getting Your Remodeling Business Ready to Produce More Work

 A real estimating system includes job costing.

-First, an estimate is not what you give to a prospective client.
+what you give to a prospective client.
 That is called a price.
 The estimate is really the contractor's best guess on what the project will cost their business to complete before overhead and profit are added.
 That's right, it’s just a guess.
 To continuously improve the accuracy of that guess, particularly as your business is exposed to new products and construction methods, or brings on new untested employees, job costing will be the only way to reduce the risks of estimating.
 Imagine going six months or a whole year before realizing you were using inaccurate information.
 Imagine the benefits of offering profit sharing if your team brings jobs in on budget.
 But, what if your budgets are never adequate and there are no profits to share, and when your employees ask why you can't tell them?

 This all requires a well set up financial system.